Inspection Reports for

 Deficiencies (10)

-Failure to inform residents of their right to contact the ombudsman or state agency and failure to display complaint hotline information.
+F156: The facility failed to inform residents on the west unit about their right to contact the ombudsman and state complaint hotline and failed to visibly display this information.

-Failure to maintain and prominently display the latest state survey results for residents and visitors.
+F167: The facility failed to maintain and prominently display the latest state survey results in a location clearly marked for residents and visitors.

-Failure to ensure proper care and services related to respiratory equipment; oxygen tank unsecured on walker basket.
+F328: The facility failed to ensure proper care and services related to respiratory equipment for resident #52, including unsecured oxygen tanks on a walker.

-Failure to prepare and store food in a sanitary manner including uncovered and undated foods and improper glove use.
+F371: The facility failed to prepare and store food in a sanitary manner, including uncovered and undated food items and improper glove use by dietary staff.

 Report Facts